microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility-behaviors.md

     public override string Header => "Microsoft Xaml Behaviors";

-    //Specify full name of control type for which current provider is created. public override string Type => "System.Windows.FrameworkElement";

     //Set 'AppearsOnInheritedTypes' to 'true', so this provider will be shown for all types
     //inherited from 'System.Windows.FrameworkElement'
     public override bool AppearsOnInheritedTypes => true;